Fergiano/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-x01.
-Python - if/else, loops, functions
+Readme for Python if/else, loops and functions